Consensys/doc.tessera/docs/HowTo/Generate-keys.md

 The password is not saved anywhere but must be added to the configuration else the key will not be able to be decrypted.

-Passwords can be added to the json config either inline using `"passwords":[]`, or stored in an external file that is referenced by `"passwordFile": "Path"`.
+Passwords can be added to the JSON configuration either inline using `"passwords":[]`, or stored in an external file that is referenced by `"passwordFile": "Path"`.

 !!!note